slazav/device2/Readme.md

 `http://<server>:<port>/generator/cmd/FREQ?`" sends command `FREQ?` to the device `generator` and returns answer.

+On success a response with code 200 and answer of the device in the message body is returned.
+On error a response with code 400 is returned.
+Error description is written in `Error` header.

 ### Configuration file

 Configuration file contains one line per device.
 Empty lines and